 Toth: As new users of POCUS continue to expand the market, the imaging modality now plays a ubiquitous role in multiple hospital departments and office settings.
 With such widespread use, the technology must keep pace with assisting the novice user.
 And with Konica Minolta’s SonImage HS2 Compact Ultrasound system, for instance, ease of use is addressed by system integrated education, a programmable keyboard, customizable pre-sets, measurement automation, and reproducible scans—powered by one-touch image optimization features.

 With these technological advancements, ultrasound is used in a wide range of clinical applications.
-AI will ultimately have the largest effect on mitigating the ultrasound learning curve and AI-enabled systems will help expand its clinical utility.
+AI will ultimately have the largest effect on mitigating the ultrasound equipment learning curve and AI-enabled systems will help expand its clinical utility.

 Cohen: Integration of ultrasound in more pathways of clinical decision-making.
 It’s not only about the image alone anymore, but also what data can be distilled out of it.
 Artificial intelligence (AI) certainly helps there—with guided acquisitions, image quality improvements, and automated measurements.